Roy-lab/pancreatic_cell_grns/README.md

+## scVI was applied to the data using the following scrtip:
+scVI_scripts/scVI.py

+Example input files are shown in scVI_scripts/input_files folder

 ## For application of MERLIN for Gene Regulator Network (GRN) Inference and downstream visualization refer to this github page: https://github.com/Roy-lab/merlin-p
 ## For visualization of GRNs follow the steps:
 Steps of generating module specific network files

 # Step1: Generatin adjacency matrices for module specific subnetwork for each sample